etkaar/server-with-pikvm/README.md

 All content in this repository, especially published photos, is licensed under the MIT license.
 This does not apply to content originating from third parties and to content that does not enjoy legal copyright protection, for example, due to a lack of creative power.

----

-### 🙇‍♀️ **Side Note: Beware the Moderators**

-While Maxim Devaev, the creator and main developer of PiKVM, is always kind and helpful, the moderators (Arch1mede and Amt921) on the Discord server are kind of aggressive.
-Polemical statements, unnecessarily warnings for trivialities are the order of the day.
-It is not unlikely to get banned on their Discord server – I also got banned after I shared my work.